Cancellation of 2020 Prudential RideLondon

 - Tandems if officially entered (see below)

-- There will be 100 tandems and 50 tricycles allowed this year.
-Preference will be given to riders with a disability.
+Preference for tandems will be given to riders with a disability.
+For your entry to be converted to a tandem you must already hold an individual place into the event.
 If you are a visually impaired or disabled rider and have been accepted via the ballot, you must contact assistedrider@RideLondon.co.uk in order to process your entry.

 - Fixed wheel with no brakes